liukidar/pcx/README.md

 ## Introduction

 PCX is a Python JAX-based library designed to develop highly configurable predictive coding networks.
-It is strictly forbidden to share any piece of code without permission.
+Please refer to the tutorial notebooks in the examples folder to get started.

 ## Environment Configuration with `poetry`